vfilipovi/vhs-frontend-lab/vhs-backend/README.md

 ### VHS

+## Requirements

+- install Docker on your machine and make sure you can run "docker -v" and "docker compose version" commands
+- install NodeJS 16 and make sure you can run "node -v", "npm -v" and "yarn -v" commands

 To start the app, you should clone this repo to your local machine and do the following in your terminal:

-- position yourself to project directory
+- position yourself to project directory in your terminal of choice
 - run "yarn" to install project dependencies
 - run "docker compose up -d" to start the PostgreSQL VHS database
 - run "yarn start:dev:seed" to start the app in development mode and also seed the database on startup (run "yarn start:dev" to start in development mode, but without database seeding)